Follow your Heart: Dare to Believe it is Possible

 Last year, I quit my job working at a major Business School in California and moved to Italy.
 My heart was directing me to take some time off to travel, explore, and reflect.
 I rented an apartment in Tuscany to enhance my Italian language and travel the country to discover, experience, and photograph 33 cities.
 I was motivated by my zeal for adventure, knowledge, people, and culture, combined with a sincere desire for personal growth and life-changing experiences.
 In many circles, this is considered an irresponsible/unusual move, that may produce concerns and fear.
 Convinced to follow my heart, I entered this journey with an open mind and heart.

-Before making the move, I drafted a plan that allowed me to continue serving clients through Leadership Fuel, the coaching and consulting practice I began in 2006.
+Before making the move, I drafted a plan that allowed me to continue serving clients through my coaching and consulting practice that I founded in 2006.
 This plan included the necessary arrangements to support my clients remotely while living abroad.
 I now have an established organization that serves and supports professionals, entrepreneurs, business owners, and leaders all over the world; in places such as China, Argentina, France, Indonesia, Canada, and United States.

 So, how did I achieve this?
 What made this happened?
 Nothing special.
 I am not different from any of you.
 The difference was I dared.
 That’s all it took.
 I dared to follow my heart.
 I dared to make mistakes and learn from them.
 I dared to do what makes me come alive while acting responsibly, keeping my integrity, and being true to myself.
 Was I sure it was all going to work out exactly how I planned it?
 Of course not, but I am happy and satisfied how it all turned out!